marinasundstrom/todo-app/docs/design.md

 Guarded types can be seen as an alternative to putting validation logic in property setters.
 By wrapping the logic in a type you can then also re-use it elsewhere.

 One use case for guarded types is representing entity identifiers.
 Instead of having a plain ```Guid```, or whatever as an Id, you represent it as an ```ItemId```.

+### Aggregates

+An aggregate entity, or "aggregate" for short, is an entity that directly depends on other entities.
+It acts as a _consistency boundary_ for all the changes to itself and its dependant entities.

+An aggregate ensures that any changes to the aggregate gets committed or saved in one consistent transaction.

+And example of an aggregate is a ```Menu``` that have some ```MenuItems```.
+Because we are looking for consistency we can only change the menu items by retrieving the menu.

+Designing an aggregate is not always straightforward.
+You have to determine what entities is essential for the operation that the aggregate handles.
+Then you design it so that only the entities that are supposed to get modified can be modified.

+Here are some vices:

+An aggregate entity should only refer to non-essential entities by their Id.
+In order that it may not be directly modified from the aggregate.